vicjeremy/shorten-url/README.md

 ## :warning: License

 Distributed under the MIT License.
-See [LICENSE.txt](LICENSE.txt) for more information.
+See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>